syncfusion/blazor-docs/src/gantt/gantt-chart/columns.md

 ## Defining columns

-Using the `Columns` property, you can define the columns in Gantt Chart.
-If the columns are not defined, then the default columns will be rendered based on the mapped data source fields in the `TaskFields` property.
+Using the `GanttColumns` property, you can define the columns in Gantt Chart.
+If the columns are not defined, then the default columns will be rendered based on the mapped data source fields in the `GanttTaskFields` property.
 Refer to the following code example for defining the columns in Gantt Chart along with their widths.

 ```csharp
 @using Syncfusion.Blazor.Gantt